Some combinations of a verb + preposition need a noun or pronoun in between

 It is even possible for both of these preposition phrase types to appear together in the same sentence.
 Similarly, after TREAT, with shows the treatment, for the problem necessitating it.
 After WARN, of shows a potential or future problem, about an already-existing problem.
-TAKE can go not just with for but also with to or from, though these latter two are arguably not such a true combination; TAKE … FOR … means “believe … to be …”.
+TAKE can go not just with for but also with to or from, though these latter two are arguably not true prepositional verbs; TAKE … FOR … means “believe … to be …”.

 DIVIDE … INTO is followed by the divisions, whereas BETWEEN (or AMONG) shows their recipients.
 INTO is also usable in the same way with the numerous synonyms of DIVIDE: BREAK, CATEGORISE, CLASSIFY, GROUP, ORGANISE, SEPARATE, SORT and SPLIT (see 162.
 The Language of Classification).

 The way of putting verbs like the above into the passive voice is fairly consistent: the subject becomes the first noun/pronoun after the verb – the one with no preposition in front.
 This is children in (b) and (c).
 One verb to be careful with is EXPLAIN.
 Consider this:

 (d) Teachers must sometimes explain grammar to students.

 (e) Grammar must sometimes be explained (by teachers) to students.